 - I’ve had a termination in the past and am worried this will make it difficult for me to get pregnant again.

 - Just over a third of healthy couples will conceive in the first month of trying1.

 - If you’re under 35 and in good health, it’s perfectly natural for it to take up to a year.

-- It takes longer if you are older, however, for women aged 38, 75% who have regular unprotected sexual intercourse will still get pregnant after three years of trying2.
+- It can take longer if you are older, however, for women aged 38, 67% who have regular unprotected sexual intercourse will still get pregnant after two years of trying2.

 - As many as one in two couples may be trying to conceive at the wrong time3.
 Because you can only conceive on the days before and the day of ovulation, it is important for intercourse to happen during this time.